IBSim/VirtualLab/docs/source/examples.rst

 Using **ERMES** for the thermal load requires a mesh of the induction coil and surrounding vacuum to be generated as well as the sample.
 The additional attributes declared in the :code:`if` statement signal the **ERMES** specific information required.

-The dictionary *Coil* provides information about the induction coil used in the simulation.
-The ``key`` 'Type' specifies which coil design is used in the simulation.
+The attribute *CoilType* specifies the coil design to be used.
 Currently available options are:

 * 'Test'
 * 'HIVE'

-The ``key`` 'Displacement' dictates the x,y and z components of the displacement of the coil with respect to the sample.
+*CoilDisplacement* dictates the x,y and z components of the displacement of the coil with respect to the sample.
 The z-component indicates the gap between the upper surface of the sample and the coil and must be positive.
 The x and y components indicate the coil's offset about the centre of the sample.

+The sample is fitted in HIVE using the pipe, meaning that there is an additional rotational degree of freedom available.

 The attributes *Length1D*-*3D* again specify the mesh refinement::